A lady looks down at MAchu Picchu from a distance.

 You will need to bring cash on the trail for the following:

 • Tipping.
 Near the end of your trekking experience, you will want to tip your guides, cooks, and porters.
-Here are the suggested amounts I was given in May 2019:
+Here are the suggested amounts I was given in 2024:

 They say tipping is optional.
 But if the support staff on your journey end up being half as amazing as mine, you will want to tip at least the suggested amounts above.